jordigravi/hapi-fhir/README.md

 docker compose up
 ```

-The app will be available at https://localhost:8443/fhir/swagger-ui.html and http://localhost:8080/fhir/swagger-ui.html
+The app will be available at http://localhost:8080/fhir/swagger-ui/

 ## Documentation